Mushroom Latte Recipe: 3 Different Ways

 You can make a few changes to further personalize your mushroom latte.
 Here are some ideas:

-We tried to make these recipes approachable no matter what kind of mushroom powder you have on hand–but there are clear advantages to using a high-quality mushroom product like Lucid.
+We tried to make these recipes approachable no matter what kind of mushroom powder you have on hand–but there are clear advantages to using a high-quality mushroom product like the Lucid Stack.

 For one, our mushroom extract beverages come ready to go!
 Just add water or milk (hot or cold) for an instant dose of delicious mushroom energy.
 If you don’t feel like mixing up a frothy latte every day, no worries, there’s no need.
 A cup of Lucid mushroom coffee is as simple as stirring our mushroom powder into hot water.
 Drink it black or personalize it with your favorite creamers and sweeteners.